surge-synthesizer/surge-rack/README.md

 Rack SDK and if you are using 1.0 you have checked out the v1 branch.

 To build it you need (1) patience, (2) to probably have had a chat with the team on slack.
 Then follow one of these directions.
-Note the makefile

 ### Rack 0.6.2